lsst-sqre/sqr-000/index.rst

 Although a preponderance of astronomy literature is published as PDFs, and many management documents as Word documents, those formats are archaic solutions from an era when documents were read in print.
 Modern HTML, CSS and JavaScript allow for better, more innovative, and frictionless reading experiences than PDFs and Word documents can provide.
-Modern readers expect to be able to search for content, click and link, and read it immediately in the browser.
+Modern readers expect to be able to search for content, click a link, and read it immediately in the browser.

 Technotes are written in reStructuredText
 -----------------------------------------

-A fundamental requirement of the technote platform is that documents are written in a plain text format, and are then compiled into a website so that content can be written in common text editors and hosted on GitHub for collaboration.
+A fundamental requirement of the technote platform is that documents are written in a plain text format, and are then compiled into a website.
+This way, content is written in common text editors and hosted on GitHub for collaboration (the same workflow we already use for source code).
 Many plain text formats have been invented for writing, however, not all formats are ideal for technotes.
 For example, LaTeX, though common in astronomy, is tied too closely to PDF output and makes little sense for a web-native syntax.
-Markdown is a hugely population format among developers, in part because of its intuitive simplicity.
+`Markdown <http://daringfireball.net/projects/markdown/>`_ is a hugely popular format among developers, in part because of its intuitive simplicity.
-However, this simplicity has prompted developers to add non-standard extensions to the language to their markup to add semantics and style to content.
+However, this simplicity has prompted developers to `add non-standard extensions to the format <http://commonmark.org>`_ to their markup to add semantics and style to content.

 Instead, reStructuredText is an ideal markup format for technotes. reStructuredText's syntax and build process was designed to be extended, and in fact, those extensions are made in DM's primary language, Python.